 Lane Fire Authority provides fire, life safety and emergency medical services (EMS) to 45,000 residents over 282 square miles in the scenic Willamette Valley.
 Our career and volunteer emergency personnel respond to approximately 6,200 emergency calls per year, 81% of which are for EMS.
 Thank you for the opportunity to serve our community!

 We strive to provide the highest level of services that improve the quality of life, health, and safety of all we meet.

 Outdoor burning began Tuesday, October 13th.
 Backyard burning is regulated by the Lane Regional Air Protection Agency (LRAPA).
 Remember before burning you must have a burn permit on the premises and call the burn advisory number on the permit or look online (LRAPA) to determine if it is a burn day and what times are permitted.

 Public Information Release

 Our doors will remain locked during business hours.
 As staffing permits there may be someone at the station for you to speak to if needed, please utilize the doorbell at front the entrance.
-If you are needing emergency services, it is best to call 9-1-1 and answer the questions from the call taker.
+If you need emergency services, call 9-1-1.

 Thank you for your understanding.
 We will work on rescheduling with the groups affected by this.
 If you have any questions, please contact PIO Lt.
 Tressa Miller at 541-935-2226 ext.
 222.

-For those interested in additional information on the COVID-19 please visit the following sites online.
+For those interested in additional information on COVID-19 please visit the following sites online.